teachingaway/teachingaway.github.io/_posts/2014-08-15-law-students-v-patent-troll.md

 ### The BLIP Clinic

 Professor [Jonathan Askin](https://twitter.com/jaskin) operates the Brooklyn Law School BLIP clinic like a law firm.
 Students sign up clients and perform basic legal work like forming companies, reviewing contracts and filing trademarks.
 Defending a patent lawsuit is not basic legal work.
-Its risky, complex and involves hundreds of hours of legal research and writing.
+It's risky, complex and involves hundreds of hours of legal research and writing.

 BLIP was fortunate to have an exceptional student running the defense team.
 [Maegan Fuller](https://twitter.com/mafuller21), a 3rd year student, organized the defense, wrote the briefs, and negotiated with the troll.
 BLIP also had [Jorge Torres](https://twitter.com/jorgemtorres), a former litigator at Skadden and Fish & Richardson, providing informal guidance on high-level litigation strategy.

 As the clinic advisor, I was the lawyer signing off on final drafts before filing them with the court.

-image courtesy of everythingisaremix.info

 ### The Patent Troll